Matiasus/sd/README.md

 # SD Card Interfacing

 Library was introduced as tool for interfacing AVR microcontrollers with memory card **sd**.
 These implementation has wide range of uses.
-By implementing the FAT32 file system, the options are much more extensive.
+The possibilities are much wider with the FAT32 file system implementation.
+The example provided in the main file uses the FAT32 file system implementation.

 ## Library